 How you can help in future Texas Legislative Sessions

-Over the last several sessions, THSC and the THSC Watchmen drafted bills to reform family law that would protect parental rights.
+Over the last six legislative sessions, THSC and the THSC Watchmen drafted bills to reform family law that would protect parental rights.
 Why is this such a point of emphasis for our organization?
 THSC has seen far too many cases where children are taken away from good parents.

-THSC and the THSC Watchmen have been working for several years to create more education and extracurricular options for homeschool students and families.
-Despite making significant progress, there are still hurdles to overcome in the Texas Legislature.
+THSC and the THSC Watchmen have been working for three consecutive legislative sessions to create more education and extracurricular options for homeschool students and families through the Tim Tebow bill.
+Significant progress was made in 2017 but there is still work to be done in the Texas Legislature.

-In the 2017 session, THSC once again filed the Tim Tebow Bill, which would have allowed homeschool students to participate in UIL activities at their local public school just like students enrolled at the school.
+The Tim Tebow Bill would have allowed homeschool students to participate in UIL activities at their local public school just like students enrolled at the school.

-Unfortunately, the bill was one vote short in the House Education Committee due to opposition from the Texas High School Coaches Association (THSCA).
+Unfortunately, the bill fell one vote short in the House Education Committee due to opposition from the Texas High School Coaches Association (THSCA).
+Unfortunately, the THSCA hired a major lobby firm and called on public school parents to oppose our position.

 THSC firmly believes that homeschool students deserve access to programs that their parents’ tax dollars help fund, just like 34 other U.S. states currently allow.
 Your donation to the THSC Watchmen will help us continue filing this bill during every session until it passes.